 It has been described in Section 1 how every student once admitted to the Institute must pursue the prescribed programme which consists of a set of courses in successive semesters.
 Because of the structural flexibilities in the Bulletin and the flexibilities inherent in these regulations, the semester courses are not always predetermined.
 One of the objectives of the registration process is to name these courses at the beginning of each semester after allowing for the student's options and working out the permissible details within the limits prescribed by the rules and the announced Timetable.
-The Institute will always be in its rights to refuse to 3.01 initiate the registration process if a student, without valid reasons or without prior approval of the concerned Dean, has dues outstanding against him or has not paid his/her semester fees in advance.
+The Institute will always be in its right to refuse to initiate the registration process if a student, without valid reasons or without prior approval of the concerned Dean, has dues outstanding against him/her or has not paid his/her semester fees in advance.

 Registration is not merely a routine event but it is a process which guides a student through the complexities of a flexible system.
-While these regulations provide a guidance to a student, registration advisors, the teachers and the Deans in terms of all necessary detailed specifications of action, it is to be appreciated that Dean ARC is in overall charge of the entire process.
-It is in this capacity that He/she should be able to do all that is necessary and permitted in these regulations to make the registration process always a vital component and an instrument for furthering the cause of an innovative educational system.
+While these regulations provide a guidance to a student, registration advisors, the teachers, and the Deans in terms of all necessary detailed specifications of action, it is to be appreciated that Associate Dean AUGS/AGSR is in overall charge of the entire process at respective Campuses.
+It is in this capacity that he/she should be able to do all that is necessary and permitted in these regulations to make the registration process always a vital component and an instrument for furthering the cause of an innovative educational system.

-The registration process is controlled by and is completed with the prior approval of Dean ARC for on-campus programmes and Dean WILP for off-campus programmes; however, for the Ph.D. programme, and for the Thesis, Seminar and Dissertation courses they are guided by Dean, Academic Research; wherever necessary for PS courses they are guided by Dean PS; and for Teaching Practice/Practice Lecture Series they are guided by Dean Instruction.
-Dean ARC is assisted by a team of registration advisors who are appointed by him.
+The registration process for on-campus programmes is controlled by and is completed with the prior approval of Dean or Associate Dean AUGS (for first degree programmes), Dean or Associate Dean AGSR (for higher degree/PhD programmes) and Dean WILP for off-campus programmes; for the Seminar and Dissertation courses they are guided by Dean, AGSR and the First Degree Thesis is guided by Dean AUGS; wherever necessary for PS courses they are guided by Dean PS; and for Teaching Practice/Practice Lecture Series they are guided by Dean, AGSR.
+Dean or Associate Dean, AUGS/AGSR is assisted by a team of registration advisors who are appointed by him/her.

 Registration for the semester programmes for every individual student, whether newly admitted or already on rolls, will be at the beginning of each semester on dates to be announced.
-Every student is required to register for his/her semester programme in person and to get his/her registration properly completed at his/her own responsibility, failing which He/she shall not be permitted to attend any classes or use any of the facilities of the Institute.
+Every student is required to register for his/her semester programme in person and to get his/her registration properly completed at his/her own responsibility, failing which he/she shall not be permitted to attend any classes or use any of the facilities of the Institute.
 The registration must be done at the location where the student pursuing his/her semester of study.

-To meet unusual circumstances, Dean ARC is vested with the discretionary authority to determine whether a late registration can be permitted on a case by case basis and also to determine whether such a late registration can be done with or without payment of requisite fine.
-In case of courses like PS, courses of off-campus programmes, Thesis, and Dissertation, and courses of all the three tiers when conducted at off-campus centres, or whenever Dean PS or Dean AR, as the case may be, faces practical difficulty of maintaining proper coordination between the campus and these centres, they will make suitable recommendations to Dean ARC.
+To meet unusual circumstances, Dean, AUGS/AGSR (for on campus programmes) or Dean, WILP (for off campus programmes) is vested with the discretionary authority to determine whether a late registration can be permitted on a case by case basis and also to determine whether such a late registration can be done with or without payment of requisite fine.
+In case of courses like PS, courses of off-campus programmes, Thesis, and Dissertation, and courses of all the three tiers when conducted at off-campus centres, or whenever Dean PS or Dean AUGS/AGSR or Dean WILP, as the case may be, faces practical difficulty of maintaining proper coordination between the campus and these centres, they will make suitable recommendations to Dean, AUGS/AGSR.